-Private fostering: Financial support may be offered under Section 17 of the Children's Act and is considered on a case by case basis.
+Financial support may be offered under Section 17 of the Children Act 1989 and is considered on a case-by-case basis.

+• Financial support for Private Family arrangements

-Private Family arrangements: Financial support may be offered under Section 17 of the Children's Act in exceptional circumstances and this is considered on a case by case basis.
+Financial support may be offered under Section 17 (Children Act 1989) in exceptional circumstances and this is considered on a case-by-case basis.

-Advice on financial support to kinship carers caring for children under private family arrangements/private fostering arrangements can also be sought from a Local DWP office and the Family Rights Group, please refer to appendix A for details of national organisations.
+Advice on financial support to kinship carers caring for children under private family arrangements/private fostering arrangements can also be sought from a Local DWP office and the Family Rights Group, please refer to Appendix C for details of national organisations.